SamDavies/octopus/README.md

 Fonts are currently hosted on our static assets url (see src/css/fonts.css).
 These fonts, and additional CSS can be used by simply importing `@stylindex/octopus/fonts.css` at the top level of your application, providing you have [css-loading](https://webpack.js.org/loaders/css-loader/) in your build pipeline.

+## Development

+This project uses [Docz](https://github.com/doczjs/docz) to generate the development playground and environment.
+To run the development env use `yarn start`.

+To create a component entry in the documentation simply create an `<ComponentName>.mdx` file in the same directory as the component.
+Full details on using docz can be found on the above link.